 Prof. Dr. Karlheinz Brandenburg – Fraunhofer Institute for Digital Media Technology IDM

 Dr. Karlheinz Brandenburg has been a driving force behind some of today’s most innovative digital audio technology, notably the mp3 and MPEG audio standards.
 He is acclaimed for pioneering work in digital audio coding and psychoacoustics.
 His honors include the AES Silver Medal, the IEEE Masaru Ibuka Consumer Electronic Award, the German Future Award, which he shared with his colleagues and the Cross of the Order of Merit of the Federal Republic of Germany.
 Furthermore he is member in the Hall of Fame of the Consumer Electronics Association.
 In April 2014, Brandenburg was inducted as an innovator into the Internet Hall of Fame.
 He holds three honorary Ph.D. degrees.
 Dr. Brandenburg holds about 100 patents.
-He is a professor at the Institute for Media Technology at Technische Universität Ilmenau and director of the Fraunhofer Institute for Digital Media Technology IDMT in Ilmenau, Germany.
+He is a former professor at the Institute for Media Technology at Technische Universität Ilmenau and director of the Fraunhofer Institute for Digital Media Technology IDMT in Ilmenau, Germany.

 Eric Eitel – Music Pool Berlin

 Eric Eitel is a curator of technology, art and cultural projects with an emphasis on the future of production.
 He is a board member of all2gethernow, a Berlin based culture think tank, and co-founder of Music Pool Berlin, a consulting platform for musicians and people working in the music business funded by the European Social Fund and Musicboard Berlin.
 Eric Eitel publishes articles for technology and music media, advises companies and organizations on content positioning and strategic communication, and tweets obsessively as @alias_eitel.

 Fabian Frese – Kolle Rebbe GmbH